U.S. trade negotiator discusses COVID-19 IP waiver with Moderna CEO

-U.S. Trade Representative Katherine Tai on Wednesday met virtually with the top executive of drugmaker Moderna (MRNA.O) to discuss a proposed waiver of certain intellectual property rights in response to the COVID-19 pandemic, Tai's office said.
+WASHINGTON (Reuters) - U.S. Trade Representative Katherine Tai on Wednesday met virtually with the top executive of drugmaker Moderna to discuss a proposed waiver of certain intellectual property rights in response to the COVID-19 pandemic, Tai’s office said.

 Tai and Moderna Chief Executive Stephane Bancel also discussed increasing vaccine production and global health issues, Tai’s office said in a statement.